Teresia1966/alx-pre_course/README.md

-My first readme to be updated
+My first readme to be updated again